 In order to protect children and school staff from allegations under Child Protection procedures, some schools and Local Authorities have adopted 'No Touch' policies.
-However, this school is adopting an informed, evidence-based decision to allow safe touch as a developmentally appropriate intervention that will aid healthy growth, learning and behaviour.
+However, this school has adopted an informed, evidence-based decision to allow safe touch as a developmentally appropriate intervention that will aid healthy growth, learning and behaviour.

 Research shows clearly that healthy prosocial brain development requires access to safe touch as one of the means of calming, soothing and containing distress for a frightened, sad or angry child.
-It is essential for all children to learn the difference between safe and unsafe touch and to experience having their strongest emotions contained, validated, accepted and soothed by a significant adult through behavior plans and or Thrive plans.
+It is essential for all children to learn the difference between safe and unsafe touch and to experience having their strongest emotions contained, validated, accepted and soothed by a trusted adult.

 If children are behaving in unacceptable, threatening, dangerous, aggressive or out of control ways, they have not yet learned how their strongest emotional reactions can be contained, channeled and communicated safely.
-In recognition of this, under special, agreed and supervised conditions, staff will consider using safe touch as one of the means available to them for example to calm a distressed child, contain an angry or dysregulated child and or encourage or affirm an anxious child or a child with low self-esteem.
+In recognition of this, under specific conditions, staff will consider using safe touch as one of the means available to them to calm a distressed child, contain an angry or dysregulated child and or encourage or affirm an anxious child or a child with low self-esteem.